 An animal’s lifespan is proportional to the age at which it can successfully reproduce.
 From an evolutionary standpoint, an animal’s life is complete once it has produced a large number of offspring.

 Rabbits have developed to reproduce at a young age.
-To compensate for the enormous number of rabbits that become prey to other animals, they have numerous litters.
+They have numerous litters to compensate for the enormous number of rabbits that become prey to other animals.
 Evolution chose these characteristics because they help rabbits live in the wild.

 What isn’t picked for, though, is an animal’s ability to survive in old age.
-When an animal reaches old age, it is no longer able to reproduce and pass on its genes.
+When an animal reaches old age, it can no longer reproduce and pass on its genes.
 Rabbits do not pass on genes that help them live longer since they have so many litters in their first few years.

 But being able to share a decade of life with a loving pet is still a blessing.
 Even if your rabbit doesn’t live as long as you’d like, they’ll add so much to your life.